 When making certain recipes, such as muffins (obviously), quick bread, and cornbreads, you will utilize the muffin method.
 The muffin method is essentially a mixing method used when there is a little amount of fat in a recipe, and the fats are in liquid form.

 Hi!
 Michelle here.
 And today, we are talking all about the muffin method.
 Muffins are one of my absolute favorite things to bake, so I definitely have plenty of experience utilizing this specific mixing method!

 If you’re curious about what the muffin method is, I’m here to help.
 Below, you will find helpful information about the muffin method, how to use it, and so many more interesting facts about this method!

 - What is the Muffin Method?

-- How to do the Muffin Method
+- 5 Steps of the Muffin Method

 - Final Thoughts